petrukhnov/robocar2019.makerobots.eu/README.md

 - Add something to the prize pool.
 Digitally deliverable content related to robotics or diy would be best.
 - Let us know if you willing to help in some other way.

-## Last year competition
+## First Live competition (2018)

-Roboarm Online Live Robotics Competition 2018 http://roboarm2019.makerobots.eu
+Roboarm Online Live Robotics Competition 2018 <http://roboarm2018.makerobots.eu>